 Make up a fruit punch using a litre of fruit juice, a litre of lemonade and a litre of ginger ale.
 Add some cubed apples and seedless grapes to look like teeth and eyeballs.
 Serve with the spooky ice cubes and bright straws.

-Candy, candy and lots of candy!
-Bowls of black & orange candy, e.g. jelly beans, M&M’s are sure to satisfy any sweet tooth.
+Sweets, sweets and lots of sweets!
+Bowls of black & orange sweets, e.g. jelly beans, M&M’s are sure to satisfy any sweet tooth.

 Add a few drops of red or green food colouring to a jug of cold water to colour it and then pour it into an ice cube tray for freezing.
 You can even add some small jelly bugs for extra spookiness!
 Alternatively you can half fill each cube with one colour, freeze it and then add the second colour and re-freeze giving you two tone spooky cubes.